dan1elt0m/polymo/README.md

 )
 df.show()
 ```

-Does it perform?
-Polymo can read in batches (pages in parallel) and therefore is much faster than row based solutions like UDFs.
+Polymo reads in batches and can read pages in parallel.
+Therefore Polymo can be much faster than row based solutions like UDFs.

 ## How to start?
 Locally you probably want to install polymo along with the Builder UI: